• Skip to primary navigation

 Promos, Promos, and More Promos

-Citibank used to be THE credit card that offers the most freebies and promos.
+Citibank used to be THE credit card that offered the most freebies and promos.
 They still have lots of promos though.
 But I’m noticing that BDO is slowly catching up with them when it comes to giving their credit cardholders access to a ton of promos.

 Convenient